Taofiqq/covid-19-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The codvid-19 tracker app was build with reactjs and material-ui to fetch the covid daily updates from the API(https://covid19.mathdro.id/api) and also a feature that allows the user to select any country and get the update with regards to the selected country.
+As the fight against COVID-19 continues, monitoring the pandemic’s progress has become a top priority.
+Awareness is essential in the wake of a crisis for citizens and data scientists alike.
+In this app, COVID-19 statistics (daily total confirmed, recovered and death cases) was fetched and outputted through an API.
+There is an option for the user to select their country of preference and follow up to date with the cases in their respective countries.
 Link to the finished project : https://covid-19-trackeer.netlify.app/